dankuck/dankuck.github.io/_posts/2017-07-22-surprise-its-earth.md

     When you use attractive humans, the audience stops asking questions.
 </div>

-That the planet was inhabited by humans was and still is the least useful clue.
+The least useful clue was that the planet was inhabited by humans.
+And it still is a terrible clue.
 We still have no clue what an alien would look like.
-If they had been planning to populate a new planet, they would probably pick one like Earth.
-And Earth might just happen to have ape-like creatures on it.
+The characters were planning to populate a new planet.
+They would probably pick one like Earth.
+And an Earth-like planet might just happen to have ape-like creatures on it.
 Including a few hairless ones.

 For a film, it makes perfect sense.
 In the 60's film makers didn't have the resources we have now.
 So if your brain started tingling with feelings of Maybe This Is a Clue, you probably just ignored it as "a movie can't be more advanced than this".
 Most people were used to this, and didn't get that brain tingle at all.

-## When The Apes Spoke English, Surely That Was A Clue
+## When The Apes Spoke English, Was That A Clue?

 There was a lot of lead up to the first ape speaking.
 And speaking English!
 This was a real clue.

 But to the audiences of 1968, it was easy to ignore.
 Star Trek was just getting popular and all of the aliens in that series spoke English.
-For a decade all sci-fi had everyone speak English.
+For the previous decade, all film and television sci-fi had everyone speak English.

 Recently we have started to demand that aliens speak something else and learn English.
 Or else they must explain how they know English.
 For realism.